Cyber security for in-service vessel

 Earn our CYBER MANAGED notation

-Owners of in-service vessels who have successfully developed a cyber risk management system using a risk-based methodology can earn Bureau Veritas’ CYBER MANAGED class notation.
+Owners of in-service vessels who have successfully developed an effective cyber risk management system can earn Bureau Veritas’ CYBER MANAGED class notation.
 This notation proves that in-service vessels are compliant with IMO regulations, so ships can continue sailing safely worldwide.